 PN 40-1240-311 Tuning relay (locks out the amplifier from transmitting when antenna is tuning);

-The third version of the 2 element 20m-6m Yagi we offer is the 00202-PRO, and the key difference here is that instead of the SDA 100 Controller, the SDA 2000 OptimizIR is included.
+The second version of the 2 element 20m-6m Yagi we offer is the 00202-PRO, and the key difference here is that instead of the SDA 100 Controller, the SDA 2000 OptimizIR is included.
 The OptimizIR is our top of the line controller, and includes as standard equipment all three of the options you would normally need to purchase with the SDA 100 (a transceiver interface, tuning relay, and advanced lightning protection).
 The OptimizIR also offers a larger, full-color display and enhanced GUI.
 The main upgrade however, is that the OptimizIR has the capability for the user to create antenna models.
 Using EZNEC, Auto-EZ or other antenna modeling software on your computer, you can then download them to the OptimizIR for use on any and all bands.
 In addition, some cool antennas (Max gain, max f/r, and wide-angle) come stock on the OptimizIR for use straight away, and are viewable on a full color “power band” so it is easy and intuitive to visually determine the gain/FR weighting on the antenna model.
 Lastly, we plan on introducing an option for a Power/SWR meter, and all the OptimizIR’s that are shipping now have the “hooks” in them for purchasing that option, when available.

 When considering lightning protection - the advanced lightning protection module will provide protection for the SDA 100 or OptimizIR controller, but some people prefer to take care of lightning protection outside of the building.
 For that we offer the PN 20-8052-01 12-wire line protector/lightning suppressor.
 The lightning suppressor comes in a fully sealed weather-proof housing and protects the controller against lightning hits or near-incident lightning events.
 This unit often is placed just outside of the building where the operating room is located.
 For the best lightning protection, use both the ALP board option and the lightning suppressor.